84 State Street, Suite 600

 - Advanced degree in a related field preferred, however additional work experience can substitute for an advanced degree

-- Experience with state and federal housing programs, funding and policies, preferably in Massachusetts, including low-income housing and historic tax credits
+- Some experience with state and federal housing programs, funding and policies, preferably in Massachusetts, including low-income housing and historic tax credits

 - Excellent oral and written communication, technology, and organizational skills